The PLUSSOUND Tri-SIlver cable comes in both 4-wire and 8-wire and is an exciting mix of pure silver, gold-plated silver, and palladium-plated silver.

-The same design and finish is also applied to the jack barrel so the whole design is quite harmonious-looking.
-This particular finish is a 2.5mm TRSS which I prefer to 4.4mm as I can use adaptors to go 3.5mm or 4.4mm and keep things flexible.
-You can, of course, choose your own at check out which includes balanced and unbalanced 3.5mm, 4.4mm 6.35mm and RSA type.
+The same design and finish are also applied to the jack barrel so the whole design is quite harmonious-looking.
+This particular finish is a 2.5mm TRSS which I prefer to a 4.4mm as I can use adaptors to go 3.5mm or 4.4mm and keep things flexible.
+You can, of course, choose your own at check out which includes balanced and unbalanced 3.5mm, 4.4mm 6.35mm, and RSA type.

 The premium Rosewood finished barrel is not a redesign but it is the first time I have received one.
 It is a little bigger than the EA chrome metal alloy bodies used on the Janus and Leo 2 but it is also lighter with that wood laminate and stiffened plastic design.

 I do have a preference for the patina-style tanned leather finish on the Leo 2 to be fair.
 However, the wood tones on the Rosewood finish combined with the black aluminum cinch do offset the silver of the main cable in a similar pleasing manner.

 Given the larger size of the cable, you will feel some additional pressure over some 4-wire builds and those with glasses might find it a touch harder to work with.
 Those are the cons.

 However, the pros of the absence of memory wire and the lightweight build quality of the Tri-Silver honestly make this an extremely comfortable 8-wire to wear over the ear.
 The density and weight of the build are just right to negate the need for memory wire as it just simply drapes over your ear without any adjustment.